bloominstituteoftechnology/node-db4-project/README.md

 Build an API that persists data to SQLite3.

-Use knex migrations to create the following database tables:
+Create the following database tables:

 Users

-- id: primary key, autoincrements.
+- `id`: primary key, autoincrements.
-- name: up to 128 characters long, required.
+- `name`: up to 128 characters long, required.
-- createdAt: defaults to the current date and time.
+- `created_at`: defaults to the current date and time.

 Posts

-- id: primary key, autoincrements.
+- `id`: primary key, autoincrements.
-- userId: references the id in the users table.
+- `user_id`: references the id in the users table.
-- text: not size limit, required.
+- `text`: no size limit, required.
-- createdAt: defaults to the current date and time.
+- `created_at`: defaults to the current date and time.

 Tags

-- id: primary key, autoincrements
+- `id`: primary key, autoincrements
-- tag: string up to 16 characters long, unique.
+- `tag`: string up to 16 characters long, unique.
-- createdAt: defaults to the current date and time.
+- `created_at`: defaults to the current date and time.

 Establish a many to many relationship between `Posts` and `Tags`.
 The same `tag` can be added to different `posts` and a `post` can have multiple `tags`.
 Add any tables necessary to accomplish this.

-Seed test data into your tables using knex.
+Add test data to your tables.

 Implement the following endpoints: